In this Article

 Kegel exercises activate the pelvic floor muscles that support pelvic organs such as the bladder, urethra, vagina, uterus, small intestines, and rectum.
 Strengthening the pelvic floor muscles and gaining good control over them can help during the pushing stage of labour.
 It is said that by voluntarily relaxing them, you can ease the birthing process.

-To find your pelvic floor muscles, tighten the muscles around your vagina and interrupt the flow of urine when going to the bathroom.
+To find your pelvic floor muscles, tighten the muscles around your vagina and like you interrupt the flow of urine when you pee.
+However, do not try this while you’re actually passing urine as that can prove to be harmful.
 If you can do this without constricting the muscles of your thighs, hips and buttocks, you’ve located the pelvic floor muscles.
 Once you learn how to isolate and control them, practice slow contractions.
 Contract the pelvic floor muscles tighter for a count of five seconds, hold for five seconds, and release to a count of five.
 Practice this 10 or 15 times a day.

 5. Butterfly Pose